CesiumGS/3d-tiles/README.md

 #### What texture compression do 3D Tiles use?

 3D Tiles will support the same texture compression that glTF [will support](https://github.com/KhronosGroup/glTF/issues/59).
-In addition, we need to consider how well GPU formats compress compared to, for example, jpg.
-Some game engines use jpg, then decompress and recompress to a GPU format in a thread.
+In addition, we need to consider how well GPU formats compress compared to, for example, jpeg.
+Some desktop game engines use jpeg, then decompress and recompress to a GPU format in a thread.
 The CPU overhead for this approach may be too high for JavaScript and Web Workers.